Best Tips to Deal With a Sulking Child

 2. A Rule Against Sulking

 Teaching a child not to sulk will take a lot of time, but making a rule against sulking in your personal space will take their ability to use it against you.
-This is a great way to stop them from showing this behavior because, as a result, they will learn that it is not productive to sulk when you are not seeing them and when they cannot see you.
+This is a great way to stop them from showing this behaviour because, as a result, they will learn that it is not productive to sulk when you are not seeing them and when they cannot see you.

-3. Nurturing The Child
+3. Nurturing the Child

 4. Visual Cues

-5. Encourage Them To Use A Diary
+5. Encourage Them to Use a Diary

 6. Encourage Verbal Ways of Expressing Feeling

-7. Providing A Pleasant And Safe Atmosphere
+7. Providing a Pleasant and Safe Atmosphere

 8. Avoid Overreactions